Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 Bengals stats and trends

-- This year, the Bengals have won against the spread in each of their three games as an underdog of 4.5 points or more.
+- In Cincinnati's 20 games this season, it has 13 wins against the spread.

+- So far this year, the Bengals have been installed as underdogs by a 4.5-point margin or more three times and are 3-0 ATS in those games.

-- Cincinnati's games this season have eclipsed the over/under eight times in 20 opportunities (40%).
+- Cincinnati's games this year have gone over the point total eight times in 20 opportunities (40%).

-- Cincinnati is 8-5 against the spread and 9-4 overall when the team records more than 21.9 points.
+- When Cincinnati puts up more than 21.9 points, it is 8-5 against the spread and 9-4 overall.

-- Cincinnati is 6-5 against the spread and 7-4 overall when the team picks up over 344.9 yards.
+- When Cincinnati amasses more than 344.9 yards, the team is 6-5 against the spread and 7-4 overall.

-- This year the Bengals have 21 turnovers, four fewer than the Rams have takeaways (25).
+- The Bengals have turned the ball over 21 times, four fewer times than the Rams have forced turnovers (25).

 Home and road insights